-But if you’re only disabled for a short time, some states offer temporary disability insurance (TDI) that doesn’t cost anything.
 Temporary disability insurance isn’t meant to replace your income and only covers disabling conditions that occurred outside of work.
 As a government-sponsored or administrated social benefits program, it functions as the cousin to workers’ compensation, the policy which pays benefits if you’re injured on the job.
 The best way to protect your income is with a long-term disability insurance policy.

 If your state offers temporary disability insurance, qualifying for it shouldn’t be too difficult.
 You only need to be out of commission due to a condition you acquired outside of work.
-(For injuries that occur on the job, you need to apply for workers’ compensation instead.)
+(For injuries that occur on the job, you need to apply for Workers’ Compensation instead.)
 But the condition doesn’t need to be completely disabling – in fact, there is the expectation that you’ll return to the workplace in due time.
-For that reason, TDI only replaces a tiny part of your income.
+For that reason, temporary insurance only replaces a tiny part of your income.

-Qualifying isn’t difficult, but unlike SSDI, where your disability is expected to be permanent for the indeterminate future, TDI is expressly for disabilities that you’ll quickly recover from.
-One of the most common conditions for which people claim benefits isn’t a disability at all: many people claim TDI benefits for pregnancy and childbirth.
+Temporary insurance is expressly for disabilities that you’ll quickly recover from.
+One of the most common conditions for which people claim benefits isn’t a disability at all: many people claim temporary disability for pregnancy and childbirth.

-In some cases, you can claim both workers’ compensation benefits and TDI benefits, although you had to have been receiving workers’ compensation benefits prior to your TDI benefits claim.
+In some cases, you can claim both Workers’ Compensation benefits and temporary insurance benefits, although you had to have been receiving Workers’ Compensation benefits prior to your temporary insurance benefits claim.
 Not all states allow this overlap, so check with your state’s workers’ compensation administration.

-Temporary disability insurance is a kind of short-term disability insurance (STDI).
-The difference is that the product called short-term disability insurance is offered by a private company, while temporary disability insurance is simply a requirement by the state that you be paid a small sum if you can’t work for a short time.
+Temporary disability insurance is a kind of short-term disability insurance.
+The difference is that the product called short-term disability insurance is offered by a private insurance, while temporary disability insurance is simply a requirement by the state that you be paid a small sum if you can’t work for a short time.

 Temporary disability insurance is easier to qualify for than SSDI, but mostly because you’re not expected to be permanently out of work.
 Temporary disability insurance benefits are also considerably lower than those offered under SSDI because companies who offer it anticipate you returning to work after you recover from your condition.